 Thinking about adding geese to your homestead?

-Geese are remarkably easy to tend, and in many ways they’re easier than chickens.
-They’re self sufficient, and generally excellent mothers.
+Geese are remarkably easy to tend, and in many ways, they’re easier than chickens.
+They’re self-sufficient, and generally excellent mothers.

 While they can be easier than chickens, they’re also quite different than chickens.
 I’d recommend getting a good book on goose husbandry to fully understand their requirements before jumping in.

-Here’s just a few ways geese differ from chickens.
+Here are just a few ways geese differ from chickens.

 Geese Don’t Roost

-They’re ground based birds, and they need able clean floor space in their coop as well as large nesting boxes on the floor.
-They wont be able to access raised chicken nesting boxes.
+They’re ground-based birds, and they need able clean floor space in their coop as well as large nesting boxes on the floor.
+They won’t be able to access raised chicken nesting boxes.

 Geese are Water Birds

-Geese are water birds, and they’re happiest when they have water to bathe, but you’d don’t need a full pond.
+Geese are water birds, and they’re happiest when they have water to bathe, but you don’t need a full pond.
 They’re happy with a small kiddy pool to splash in during the warm months.
 In the cold months, we’d bring them warm water daily and they’d rely on eating snow for much of their liquid.